ankurmcw/apps/multi-authenticator/README.md

   }
   ```

-* Each platform is mapped to an authorization scheme in the application.properties file
+* Each platform is mapped to an authentication scheme in the application.properties file

     ```properties
     authentication.platforms.platform-a=basic